The same test you know and love, on computer, at home

 - Set your screen resolution to the maximum that can be supported for your computer.
 The recommended resolution for OET is 1920 x 1080, which is higher than the minimum ProProctor requirement of 1024 x 768 for standard exams.
 How to set your screen resolution and what to do if you cannot meet the recommended resolution.

-You will use the ProProctor application for Listening, Reading and Writing.
+You will use the ProProctor application to take the OET Listening, Reading and Writing sub-tests.

 You will use Zoom for the Speaking sub-test.